 Pharmaceutical drugs have become integral to the practice of modern medicine.
 Unfortunately, these powerful medications often come with dangerous side effects, in some cases, worse than the problem the medication is meant to treat.
 In the worst cases, dangerous drugs may place users at risk of suffering permanent physical harm or even death.
 Therefore, the manufacturers of dangerous drugs may be held liable for the damaging effects their products can have on users.

-Drug and medical device manufacturers make billions of dollars on their products, and when these products cause unsuspecting individuals to suffer serious harm, they need to be held accountable.
-At Wilson & McQueen, PLLC, our Lexington legal team knows just how severe the effects of dangerous pharmaceutical products and medical devices can be, and we know what it takes to hold the manufacturers of these products accountable for the harm they have caused.
+Drug manufacturers make billions of dollars on their products, and when these products cause unsuspecting individuals to suffer serious harm, they need to be held accountable.
+At Wilson & McQueen, PLLC, our Lexington legal team knows just how severe the effects of dangerous pharmaceutical products can be, and we know what it takes to hold the manufacturers of these products accountable for the harm they have caused.

-Speak with a Medical Device Defect Attorney in Lexington
+Speak with a Defective Drug Attorney in Lexington

 If you have been the victim of damaging pharmaceutical side effects, you may be eligible to take action against the party responsible for your suffering.
 Contact the attorneys at Wilson & McQueen, PLLC, by calling (800) 953-2373 today to learn more about how our team of experienced legal professionals can help you fight for justice.